Contents

 Either explicitly or implicitly, each font has a table associated with it, the font encoding table, that tells what character each glyph represents.
 This table is also referred to as an encoding vector.

-In fact, many fonts contain several glyphs for the same character.
+In fact, many fonts contain several glyphs.
 Which of those glyphs should be used depends either on the rules of the language, or on the preference of the designer.

 In Arabic, for example, all letters have four (or two) different shapes, depending on whether the letter is used at the start of a word, in the middle, at the end, or in isolation.
 It is the same character in all cases, and thus there is only one character in the source document, but when printed, it looks different each time.